Denis Villeneuve: 2013–2016: Transition to Hollywood

+2017–present: Science fiction films

 In February 2015, it was announced that Villeneuve would direct Blade Runner 2049, the sequel to Ridley Scott's Blade Runner (1982).
 Scott served as the film's executive producer on behalf of Warner Bros.
-It was released on October 6, 2017, to critical acclaim and middling box office returns.
+It was released on October 6, 2017 to critical acclaim but underperformed at the box office.
 David Ehrlich of IndieWire wrote, "Few filmmakers of the 21st century have risen to prominence and prestige with the forcefulness of Blade Runner 2049 director Denis Villeneuve, whose seemingly unstoppable career has been bolstered by a steady balance of critical respect and commercial success.
 In fact, Christopher Nolan is the only other person who comes to mind, and the similarities between the two of them are hard to ignore."

 In December 2016, it was announced Villeneuve would direct Dune, a new adaptation of the 1965 novel for Legendary Pictures with Villeneuve, Eric Roth, and Jon Spaihts writing the screenplay.
-Timothée Chalamet, Rebecca Ferguson, Oscar Isaac, Stellan Skarsgård, Jason Momoa and Zendaya starred in the film.
+Timothée Chalamet, Rebecca Ferguson, Oscar Isaac, Stellan Skarsgård, Jason Momoa, and Zendaya starred in the film.
 The film was released on October 22, 2021, by Warner Bros.
-Pictures to critical acclaim and has become his highest-grossing film to date.
-A sequel, Dune: Part Two, was greenlit and scheduled for release on October 20, 2023.
-Additionally, Villeneuve will serve as an executive producer on Dune: The Sisterhood, a spin-off television series focusing on the female characters in the novel, for HBO Max.

-Villeneuve is set to direct the adaptation of Jo Nesbø's crime novel The Son, which will star Jake Gyllenhaal and will be an HBO limited series.
-He is also attached to direct a historical drama about Cleopatra for Sony Pictures and an adaptation of Arthur C. Clarkes science fiction novel Rendezvous with Rama for Alcon Entertainment.
+Pictures to critical acclaim.
+The sequel, Dune: Part Two, was green-lit after the success of the first film and released in March 2024 to widespread critical acclaim.
+It became his highest-grossing film to date and became the seventh highest-grossing films of 2024.

+Villeneuve was a producer for both films, which producer Mary Parent said "...as big and as epic as this film is, there were many times where it almost felt like you were on the set of an independent film," and that "...he’s very very smart about where to spend money."
+He is in the process of developing Dune: Part Three, his third and final of the Dune films, based on the 1969 novel Dune Messiah.
+Production of Dune: Part Three began in July 2025.

+He was the recipient of the Prix Iris Tribute Award at the 26th Quebec Cinema Awards.